Av. Larco

 Av.
 Larco (also known as Av.
 Larco, la película) is a 2017 Peruvian jukebox musical comedy-drama film directed by Jorge Carmona.
 It is based on Av.
 Larco: El musical by Rasec Barragán & Giovanni Ciccia, which in turn is inspired by the song «Avenida Larco» by the Peruvian rock group "Frágil".

 Synopsis

-Four school friends form a music band with which they dream of being famous.
-They are from the upper class and play rock, a genre that at the end of the 1980s was in full swing due to the Peruvian social conflicts and the rise of the terrorism in the country.
-Astalculo, the band, participates in a contest whose final prize is to play in a great concert in the Plaza de Acho, but first they must play in popular stages that will make them see the reality of the country in which they live.
-The competition will force them to get out of their privileged bubble, see the other side of the city and face the problems of their country in conflict.
-Peruvian rock hymns will accompany them on this journey to adulthood, in which they will live romances and adventures, and music will be the best antidote to not lose hope.
+Four school friends form a music band and dream of being famous.
+They play rock, a genre that at the end of the 1980s was in full swing due to the Peruvian social conflicts and the rise of the terrorism in the country.
+Astalculo, the band, participates in a contest whose final prize is to play in a concert in the Plaza de Acho, but first they must play in popular stages that will make them see the reality of the country in which they live.
+The competition forces them to get out of their privilege, see the other side of the city and face the problems of their country in conflict.